2020 Summer Study Abroad Institute | Siena, Italy

 A 2-day pre-departure webinar will be held to prepare students with related and introductory readings.

 You will visit museums, churches, small-scale producers such as farmers, fishers, butchers, shepherds, cheese makers, bakers and pastry chefs, and Slow Food Presidias which support the protection of biodiversity, territories, and knowledge of traditional productions.
 Activities may include wine-making and olive oil production, cheese-making, animal husbandry, organic gardening, permaculture design, paper and parchment making, and Tuscan culinary instruction.

 Housing & Meals

-You will stay in beautiful renovated and historic farm houses with modern conveniences on the Spannocchia property Communal meals will be prepared in farm house kitchens or taken together at the main villa, including a wood-fired pizza night.
+You will stay in beautiful renovated and historic farm houses with modern conveniences and communal meals will be prepared in farm house kitchens or taken together at the main villa, including a wood-fired pizza night.

-The Mindful Palette: Food, Art and Sustainability will be held at Castello di Spannocchia, an historical agriturismo near Siena, Italy.
+The Mindful Palette: Food, Art and Sustainability will be held at an historical agriturismo near Siena, Italy.

-The program will partner with the Spannocchia Foundation, whose mission encourages a global dialogue about sustaining cultural landscapes for future generations with strong interests in supporting the preservation of cultural history including crafts and fine arts, local ecology, and farm-based education.
+The program encourages a global dialogue about sustaining cultural landscapes for future generations with strong interests in supporting the preservation of cultural history including crafts and fine arts, local ecology, and farm-based education.